 Minny Jackson from The Help

-A maid, Minny Jackson, takes care of the cooking and cleaning in white families’ homes in Jackson, Mississippi, during segregation, and is known for her knack for telling things as they are.
+Minny Jackson takes care of the cooking and cleaning in white families’ homes in Jackson, Mississippi, during segregation, and has a knack for telling things as they are.
 After meeting journalist Skeeter Phelan, Minny convinces the other maids to tell their stories as a way of effecting change in the blossoming civil rights movement.

 Esperanza from The House on Mango Street